Seawater, possibly the most abundant natural resource on our planet, is one of the latest trends to emerge from the world of gastronomy.

-Chef Javier Bermudo discovered the benefits of using sea water in the kitchen several years ago, and for him it is an invaluable ingredient in many of his dishes, such as salads, pulses, vegetables, pasta or rice … According to him, this tasty natural seasoning enhances other flavours while increasing our intake of healthy minerals.
+Private Chef Javier Bermudo, whose curriculum includes experience working with the world’s best chefs – none other than Ferran Adrià and Joan Roca – and at some of Mallorca’s finest restaurants, including Michelin-starred Es Fum in St. Regis Mardavall Mallorca Resort, discovered the benefits of using seawater in the kitchen several years ago, and for him, it is an invaluable ingredient in many of his dishes, such as salads, pulses, vegetables, pasta or rice … According to him, this tasty natural seasoning enhances other flavors while increasing our intake of healthy minerals.

-One of Chef Javier’s tips is to keep molluscs such as clams, cockles and razor clams in sea water before cooking in order to properly purge any traces of sand and grit.
+One of Chef Javier’s tips is to keep mollusks such as clams, cockles, and razor clams in seawater before cooking to properly purge any traces of sand and grit.
 However he does warn us that not all ingredients absorb salt the same way; vegetables, for example, absorb more than pasta or bread dough, so it may have to be diluted with tap or mineral water.

-Javier encourages everyone to try using this ingredient as a healthy way to sample delicious, natural flavours, and has been kind enough to share this simple recipe for a salad dressing with us:
+Javier encourages everyone to try using this ingredient as a healthy way to sample delicious, natural flavors, and has been kind enough to share this simple recipe for a salad dressing with us:

 200 ml extra virgin olive oil